country-regions/react-country-region-selector/source/README.md

 ## React-Country-Region-Selector

 Yikes, when did web development get so complex?!
-Let me explain all this.

 This folder contains the raw source code for the `react-country-region-selector` component.
 If you want to just _use_ the component, ignore all this: you'll want the code in the `/dist` (distribution) folder.
+This folder should only be touched if you want to edit the actual script.

 ### Content

 - `react-crs.jsx`: the main code file.
 It's written in ES6 with JSX.
-- `data.js`: the country-region data used for the most recent build of the script.
+- `source-data.js`: the country-region data used for the most recent build of the script.
 This is a commonJS module that returns whatever country data is pertinent.